SkylineCommunications/dataminer-docs/connector-help/connector_help/2WCOM_NC06_-_Device.md

 # 2WCOM NC06 - Device

-This driver allows you to monitor and configure specific devices connected to the device **2WCOM NC06**.
-It is exported by the parent driver [2WCOM NC06](xref:Connector_help_2WCOM_NC06).
+This connector allows you to monitor and configure specific devices connected to the device **2WCOM NC06**.
+It is exported by the parent connector [2WCOM NC06](xref:Connector_help_2WCOM_NC06).

 ## About